-When the settlers came to the Eastern Province the only forms of power available to them, other than human and animal, were wind and water, and it was not long before windmills and waterwheels had been constructed to serve the growing community.
+When the settlers settled in the Eastern Province the only forms of power available to them, other than human and animal, were wind and water, and it was not long before windmills and waterwheels had been constructed to serve the growing community.

 The First Flour Mill